openshift/enhancements/enhancements/monitoring/scrape-profiles.md

   - The tool we provide would run in CI and ensure are ServiceMonitors are up to date;

 - A new profile is added, what will happen to operators that had implemented scrape profiles but did not implement the latest profile.
-  - TBD.
-Currently, according to the description above, they would not be scraped when the new profile would be picked.
+  - The monitoring team will use the list under [Infrastruture needed](#infrastructure-needed-optional) to help the developers with the addoption of the new scrape profile.

 ### Drawbacks